Ontario · Canada's Largest City

 About Toronto

-Toronto is the capital of Ontario and Canada's largest city, home to 2.9 million residents in the city proper and nearly 7 million in the Greater Toronto Area.
-It is consistently ranked among the world's most livable cities and serves as the economic engine of Canada — the Toronto Stock Exchange is among the world's largest, and the city is a global hub for finance, tech, media, and professional services.
+Toronto is the capital of Ontario and Canada's largest city, home to 2.9 million residents in the city proper and nearly 7 million in the GTA.
+It serves as the economic engine of Canada — a global hub for finance, tech, media, and professional services with over 200 languages spoken.

 Finances